Richard-Voragen/Roll-With-The-Punches/ProjectDocumentTemplate.md

 | Change Projectile | Right Click |
 | Pause | Escape |

+The player's movement is essentially all controlled by the [ADSRManager.cs](https://github.com/Richard-Voragen/Roll-With-The-Punches/blob/main/RollingWithThePunches/Assets/Scripts/Player/ADSRManager.cs) script.
+I created the foundation and the other roles were able to revamp or add on top of what I created for the movement.
+The early version of the script still had the controls set to the arrow keys so that we could quickly prototype and start working on other enemies as well. https://github.com/Richard-Voragen/Roll-With-The-Punches/blob/cef9adfa3bb5f7a9d6144b5e9a7d9d633a8957ee/RollingWithThePunches/Assets/Scripts/ADSRManager.cs#L1-L120 Now the ADSRManager contains essentially everything that has to do with the player inside of it like it's death, respawning, collision handling of enemy attacks, and a lot of variables, flags, and timers.
+The player object itself is relatively simple with just a box collider, rigid body, and 3 scripts.
+Those being ADSR Manager, Shoot Fireball, and Player Damage Engine.

+### Enemy Movement and Artificial Intelligence

+I was also in charge of the enemy movement/AI which was a huge struggle since so many bugs arose.
+Thankfully, it worked pretty well after hours of debugging. https://github.com/Richard-Voragen/Roll-With-The-Punches/blob/a4e78b7374496baa9fbc7cec06d7e299d008de97/RollingWithThePunches/Assets/Scripts/Enemys/EnemyMovement.cs#L1-L105 Tasked with making enemy AI akin to Super Mario Bros where they move left if on the ground (or move right and left if on a platform) but when they see the player they get agro'd towards them, shoot, and jump.
+Using a large circle collider as a trigger and a box collider for any collisions.
+However, the enemy AI was changed and this script had to be reworked.

+#### Attacks

+The original fireball projectile which spawned similar scripts for iceball and electricity. https://github.com/Richard-Voragen/Roll-With-The-Punches/blob/b366232d4ffeabecd78dd75906c28eb31bdf0d92/RollingWithThePunches/Assets/Scripts/Fireball.cs#L1-L30 Pretty simple and effective.
+Ensures the fireball does not last too long, shoots in the correct direction with the sprite flipping as well, and most importantly actually does damage.
+(In this case just destroys the game object since the damage engine had not been implemented yet) https://github.com/Richard-Voragen/Roll-With-The-Punches/blob/a4e78b7374496baa9fbc7cec06d7e299d008de97/RollingWithThePunches/Assets/Scripts/Enemys/EnemyFireball.cs#L1-L32 The enemy fireball works essentially the same except it is able to target the player and of course has implementation within the previously shown enemymovement.cs script.

+### Physics

 In terms of physics, we relied on Unity's built-in physics engine and attached rigid bodies to objects that needed some type of physics/force applied to them.
 Since this would be essentially a 2D platformer, the physics would not need to be very robust at all and thankfully because of that, it saved us quite a bit of headaches.

 ## Animation and Visuals (Pablo Rivera)